You've asked to see more Cape Cod beach pictures, and I'm happy to oblige with these new photos of some of our favorite beaches!

 How do you get there?

-Boat across the bay from Hyannis, paddle your kayak over from Mill Creek ... or hitch a ride from the Kennedy Compound in Hyannisport with Governor Schwarzenegger.
+Boat across the bay from Hyannis, paddle your kayak over from Mill Creek ... or hitch a ride from the Kennedy Compound in Hyannisport with Arnold Schwarzenegger.

-(Just kidding about the ride with the Gov. Since he and Maria Shriver have split, I doubt we'll see Arnold anywhere near Egg Island.
+(Just kidding about the ride with Arnold.
+Since he and Maria Shriver split up, we haven't seen him anywhere near Egg Island.
 But this spot is a favorite summer hang-out for other members of the famous Kennedy clan!)

 Sandy Neck in West Barnstable, MA (Cape Cod Bay)